 |The Patient Protection and Affordable Care Act (ACA)

 - Expands coverage to many uninsured persons through Medicaid and health insurance marketplaces in all states.
-Medicaid, in states that expand, will base eligibility solely on income (no categorical requirement) and tax credits are available to help subsidize the cost of coverage in marketplaces for low income individuals.
+Medicaid, in states that expand, will base eligibility solely on income and residency status (no categorical requirement) and tax credits are available to help subsidize the cost of coverage in marketplaces for low income individuals.

-- While currently, not being enforced as a result of a legal ruling, Section 1557 prohibits discrimination based on sex, defined to include gender identity and sex stereotypes, in any health program receiving federal funds (such as Medicaid, Medicare, and providers who receive federal funds).
+- While currently, not being enforced by the HHS Office of Civil Rights (OCR), as a result of a legal ruling, Section 1557 prohibits discrimination based on sex, defined to include gender identity and sex stereotypes, in any health program receiving federal funds (such as Medicaid, Medicare, and providers who receive federal funds).
 The rule creates specific protections for transgender individuals, including the right to access services/facilities consistent with their gender identity.
 In addition, transgender individuals cannot be denied services based solely on their gender identity or because their gender does not match their recorded sex.
 The final rule implementing Section 1557 does not explicitly resolve whether discrimination on the basis of sexual orientation alone is prohibited but does state in the preamble that “sex discrimination related to an individual’s sexual orientation where the evidence establishes that the discrimination is based on gender stereotypes” is prohibited.
-Further, the rule states that HHS’ Office for Civil Rights (OCR), which has enforcement authority over Section 1557, will evaluate complaints alleging discrimination based on sexual orientation to assess whether stereotyping involved can be addressed under 1557.
+Despite OCR’s capacity to enforce 1557 being stayed, it remains illegal to violate 1557 protections and an entity doing so could be held liable in court.
 (A draft proposed rule revising 1557 implementing guidance is purportedly working its way through the rulemaking process; this section will be updated when additional information is available.)

 - Federal regulations governing health insurance marketplaces and regulations governing plans that offer “essential health benefits” prohibit discrimination based on sexual orientation and gender identity.